HireAbo/awesome-interview-questions-5000-jobs/Veterinary Medicine/Veterinary Nursing/Exotic Animal Veterinary Technician.md

 Welcome to the Exotic Animal Veterinary Technician Interview Preparation !
 This resource is designed to help you ace your Exotic Animal Veterinary Technician interviews with confidence.

+Veterinary Medicine is a field dedicated to providing medical care to animals.
+It encompasses various branches, including Veterinary Nursing and Exotic Animal Veterinary Technician jobs.
+Veterinary Nursing involves assisting veterinarians in providing medical care to animals, ranging from routine check-ups to surgical procedures.
+Veterinary nurses are responsible for administering medications, monitoring vital signs, collecting samples, and providing post-operative care.
+On the other hand, Exotic Animal Veterinary Technicians specialize in working with non-traditional pets, such as reptiles, birds, and small mammals.
+They possess specialized knowledge and skills to handle and treat these unique species, ensuring their well-being.
+These roles play a crucial part in ensuring the health and welfare of animals, contributing to the overall field of Veterinary Medicine.

 ## 🚀 Overview

 Whether you're a seasoned Exotic Animal Veterinary Technician or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Exotic Animal Veterinary Technician interviews to help you prepare and succeed.